rhoadley.net music research courses software blogs

 Algorithms Without Using a GUI 1

-• Choose one of the first two files above (Simple Sound and Tasks) of the examples given from the examples NOT using the GUI, and using these as templates, create a patch that generates a simple algorithmic composition.
+• Choose one of the first examples in the files above from the examples NOT using the GUI Ð choose the file 'algorithms_all' to begin with, and using these as templates, create a patch that generates a simple algorithmic composition.
 It does not need to stop automatically, (although, of course, it may).

 • The composition should last between 20 and 40 seconds.